duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Intensity

-Intensify effects of minions will be triggered in whatever way this minion is put into play: Summoning from the Action Bar, spawned by any effect or via Transform.
+Intensify is triggered whenver the minion is put into play in any way.
+The effect increases each time the minion is put in play.

-These cards become more powerful each time you cast them for the duration of the game.

 The formula is `x * n`